simon-knuth/simon-knuth.github.io/page.md

   <li>German (DE)</li>
 </ul>

-See [this page](help-translate.md), if you'd like to help improve existing transaltions or add new ones.
+See [this page](help-translate.md), if you'd like to help improve existing translations or add new ones.

 <br/>
 <h2>Privacy policy</h2>